protocol/CryptoNetLab/README.md

 ## Publications, Talks, & Tutorials

-You can vew our current slate of publications, talks, and other resources on [our lab webpage](https://research.protocol.ai/groups/cryptonetlab/).
+You can vew our current slate of publications, talks, and other resources on [our webpage](https://cryptonet.org/).

 ## Team